Everything You Need To Know About Solar Lights

 Ready to update your property’s outdoor lighting to something bolder, more beautiful and more manageable?
-While there are endless options on the market, you generally have one big choice to make: whether to go solar or with a wired electrical system.
+While there are endless options on the market, you generally have one big choice to make: whether to go solar or a wired electrical system.

-Increasingly, it makes practical and financial sense to choose solar lights for your outdoor space.
+It makes practical and financial sense to choose solar lights for your outdoor space.
 Not only do they highlight the unique features of your landscape, they do so using only clean, renewable energy.
-Solar lights also save you money immediately, since they cost nothing to operate.
+Solar lights save you money immediately, since they cost nothing to operate.
 But not all solar lights are created equal—you only get the best return on your investment if you select high-quality fixtures that are built to last.

 Here’s an overview of everything you need to know about solar lights, so you can make the best decision for your property.
 Check out some of the most common solar lighting FAQs below!

 The lifespan of a solar light depends on several factors, but the most important is quality.

 On average, off-the-shelf solar lights you’ll find at your local big-box store can last for one to two years.
 The battery is often the first component to fail with solar lights.
 Low-quality lights often feature substandard batteries that only last a few seasons—or even less if you live in a very cold climate.

 On the other hand, an investment in top-quality solar lights can last much longer—up to and beyond a decade.
 Premium solar lights often feature a lithium-based battery that’s extremely reliable, along with photocells that stand up to the wear and tear of everyday use.

 There are several distinct advantages of solar lights.
 Here’s a breakdown of some of the key benefits of solar lighting systems and their accessories:

 - Clean energy.
 Solar lights run on clean, renewable energy.
 They draw power from the sun’s rays—a resource that can’t be depleted.
 Solar lights efficiently and cleanly convert sunlight into electricity, all without creating any dangerous byproducts.